Backend library for Node.js

 watch-ignore=.bundle.(js|css)$

-watch-build=bkjs web-bundle -dev
+watch-build=bkjs bundle -dev

 The simple script below allows to build the bundle and refresh Chrome tab automatically, saves several clicks:

-bkjs web-bundle -dev -file $2
+bkjs bundle -dev -file $2

 [ "$?" != "0" ] && exit